rafatuita/dashboard_wiki/Accessing-Dashboard.md

 ## Ingress

-In case your cluster is running on AWS, GCE, etc. Dashboard can be also exposed using Ingress resource.
+Dashboard can be also exposed using Ingress resource.
 For more information check: https://kubernetes.io/docs/concepts/services-networking/ingress.